XiaokangLiuCUG/DeepMorph/README.md

 ## How to use DeepMorph
-1. Prepare the DeepMorph environment based on the requirements.txt
+1. Prepare the DeepMorph environment based on the requirements.txt.
+The DeepMorph was implemented in Python (> 3.6.5), Pytorch (v.
+1.10.2), and torchvision (v.
+0.11.3+cu113).

-2. U2-Net is used to segment fossil areas by running the u2net_test.py.
+3. U2-Net is used to segment fossil areas by running the u2net_test.py.
 Please add your path of the model and image file
  ```
 python path_to_env/u2net_test.py
 ```